dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Friday.md

 # Eric Larson - The Maximal Rank Conjecture
 [Link to Possibly Relevant Paper](https://arxiv.org/abs/1711.04906)

-Look at curve in projective space - start with a curve $C$, a line bundle $L$ on $C$, and look at sections to obtain a map (paramterization).
+Look at curve in projective space - start with a curve $C$, a line bundle $L$ on $C$, and look at sections to obtain a map (parameterization).